ammo888/facerecapi/README.md

 ## Database

 ### Structure
-  Currently, the database is composed of two pickle files in `facerecapi/imagebank/database/`.
+  Currently, the database is composed of two pickle files in `facerecapi/imagebank/database.zip`.
-  The faces stored are the first 1000 people from the aligned LFW face database, as reference.
+  The faces stored are the first 1000 people from the aligned LFW face database.

   `names.pickle` holds a list of names in the database.

   `data.pickle` holds the corresponding 128-dimensional face embeddings

 ### Making own database
-  Included in under `facerecapi/` is `embed.py`.
+  Included in `facerecapi/` is `embed.py`.

-  Running the following command should create the `.pickle` files under `outfolder`.
+  Running the script should create the `.pickle` files in `outfolder`.
   ```
-  (env) python embed.py infolder outfolder
+  (env) python embed.py faces outfolder
   ```

-  The infolder should be structered as follows:
+  The `faces` folder should be structered as follows:
   ```
-  infolder/
+  faces/
     name1/
       pic1.jpg
       pic2.jpg